boguszjelinski/kern/README.md

 |13|	2863|	3130|	4|	3|	6|	2022-08-24 22:58:31|	2022-08-24 23:02:31|	0|	2|	6
 |102|	3130|	2179|	3|	2|	6|	2022-08-24 23:03:31|	2022-08-24 23:06:31|	0|	2|	7
 |14|	2179|	2701|	4|	1|	6|	2022-08-24 23:07:31|	2022-08-24 23:11:31|	0|	2|	8

 ## Current work in Kern
-* faster sigle threaded route extender (single thread has its pros) - DONE 24.09.2022
-* assigning cabs while they are on a route's last leg.
+* assigning cab while it is on a route's last leg.
 * an order serviced by two cabs (cab change)

 ## Future work
-* take cabs on last leg into account
-* trip with a change of cab (better cab utilization)
 * distance service based on data from the field
 * charging plans & payment integration
 * resistance to bizarre situations (customers interrupting trips, for example)